jackdawe/MBP/README.md

 - int **T** : the number of timesteps to unroll.
 Unnecessary if a seed is provided.
 Default: 1
 - int **gs** : the number of gradient/optimization steps.
 Default: 1
 - float **lr** : the learning rate.
 Default: 0.001
+- bool **woda** : you can disable the signal by setting this parameter to true.
+If so, the agent will receive a positive reward as long as he is on the waypoint.
+Default: false

 ### Example